 It’s also a good idea to cut out hard to digest foods.

-A low FODMAP diet for IBS can go a long way!
+A low FODMAP diet for IBS is a great way to determine triggers.

 I also recommend checking out a Ketogenic diet for IBS.